-- Risk and Control Self-Assessment ("RCSA");
+- Risk and Control Self-Assessment; - Own Risk and Solvency Self-Assessment ("ORSA");

-- Solvency Self-Assessment ("SSA");

-- Event and issue management;
+- Risk Event management;

 - Risk reviews;

 - Stress and scenario analysis;

 - Capital projections; and

 - Risk reporting, including quarterly risk Management Information ("MI") and ORSA reports.

 All key risks are recorded in the Company's Risk Register and ownership is assigned to each risk.
 All key controls are recorded in the Company's Controls Register and ownership is assigned to each control.
-An RCSA process is carried out on an at least an annual basis.
+An Risk and Control Self-Assessment process is carried out on an at least an annual basis.
 This involves risk owners identifying material inherent risks, identifying key controls to mitigate these risks and, in conjunction with control owners, assessing the effectiveness of key controls, and measuring the inherent and residual risk.
 This process is facilitated and overseen by the risk management function, and the results are summarised and presented to Risk and Controls Committee and the Risk Committee, including actions to address themes and issues identified.

 A risk event process is in place by which operational risk events are notified, recorded, escalated and reported.
-Root cause analysis is carried out where appropriate.
+Root cause analysis is carried out.
 Risk events may be closed only once remedial actions have been satisfactorily completed and reviewed.

 Risk reviews provide the Risk Committee with an impartial view from the risk management function on proposed transactions.
-They may also be used in other areas in accordance with the risk management plan and at the request of the Board.
+They are also be used in other areas in accordance with the risk management plan and at the request of the Board.